 Estrogen is a compound steroid made of estriol, estradiol, and estrone.Researchers are currently working to find a way to break down estradiol, which is often present in drinking water, to the weaker estrogen estrone.
-Click on the following link for more information about estrogen imbalance.
+Click on the following link for more information about estrogen roles and effects.

 Estrogen is crucial to a woman's body and development; it plays an intricate role in our bodies functioning.
 Estrogen spurs growth, but also interacts with (...)

 Hair loss during menopause is very common, and many women suffer from hair loss caused by estrogen deficiency.
 Even so, hair loss due to estrogen deficienc (...)